What is Jumper's Knee?

 Definition

 Jumper's knee, also called patellar tendinopathy or tendinitis, is a disorder where the patellar tendon, which attaches the shinbone to the kneecap (patella), becomes inflamed or injured.
-Athletes that play sports involving jumping and running, such as basketball, volleyball, and soccer, are prone to this overuse condition.
+Athletes who play sports involving jumping and running, such as basketball, volleyball, and soccer, are prone to this overuse condition.
 Usually brought on by recurrent strain on the patellar tendon, this disorder causes discomfort, stiffness, and functional impairments in the knee joint.
-Athletes' performance may be impacted by jumper's knee, which may need to be managed with particular care and therapy.
+Athletes' performance may be affected by jumper's knee, which may require careful management and therapy.

 Signs and Symptoms